Eurojust: Caseload

 Eurojust has handled an increasingly heavy caseload since its creation.
 In 2002, it was contacted in 202 cases.
 In 2016, member states sought assistance with 2,306 new cases.
 The majority cases involve two member states; in 2010, one-fifth of the cases involved three or more countries.
 Eurojust also organised 249 co-ordination meetings between representatives of national authorities and EU bodies in 2016.

 Administration

 The College of Eurojust is supported by the administration.
 As head of the Eurojust administration, the Administrative Director is responsible for the day-to-day management of Eurojust, including budget and staff management.
 The administrative organisation is composed of units, services and secretariats: the Accounting Office, Budget, Finance and Procurement Unit, College Secretariat, Corporate Communications Office, Data Protection Service, Events and Logistics Office, Human Resources Unit, Information Management Unit, Institutional Affairs Office, Legal Affairs Office, Operations Unit, Planning, Programming & Reporting Office and Security, Facility & General Services.

+International cooperation

+Eurojust maintains cooperation agreements with 14 non-EU member states.
+The latest, Armenia, signed a cooperation agreement with Eurojust on 5 April 2024.